 If you’re looking to the Founding Fathers for a role model, you could do worse than Alexander Hamilton, the self-taught orphan from the Virgin Islands who went on to create the U.S. financial system, the Coast Guard, and, in a break from politics, The New York Post.
-Inspired by the hit musical by Lin-Manuel Miranda—which will premiere on the streaming service Disney+ July 3—author Jeff Wilser dug through the prolific Hamilton’s documents and letters, as well as those of his colleagues and biographers, to create Alexander Hamilton’s Guide to Life, a tome full of wisdom from everyone’s favorite treasury secretary.
+Inspired by the hit musical by Lin-Manuel Miranda, author Jeff Wilser dug through the prolific Hamilton’s documents and letters, as well as those of his colleagues and biographers, to create Alexander Hamilton’s Guide to Life, a tome full of wisdom from everyone’s favorite treasury secretary.

 Here are 11 life lessons you can learn from Alexander Hamilton (excluding the best advice of all, which is “don’t duel”):

 “Men give me some credit for genius,” Hamilton once told a friend (at least according to later reports).
 “All the genius I have lies in this, when I have a subject in hand I study it profoundly.
 Day and night it is before me.
 I explore it in all its bearings.
 My mind becomes pervaded with it.
 Then the effort I have made is what people are pleased to call the fruit of genius.
 It is the fruit of labor and thought.”

-Hamilton’s absurd work ethic was a theme throughout his life—over the course of a few months, he wrote 51 essays included in The Federalist Papers (compared to James Madison’s 29 and John Jay’s five).
+Hamilton’s work ethic was a theme throughout his life—over the course of a few months, he wrote 51 essays included in The Federalist Papers (compared to James Madison’s 29 and John Jay’s five).
 He did it all while keeping his day job, working full time as a lawyer.